-Meister works at the cutting edge of HR tech, and she maintains a vision of the direction that human resources is headed in.
+Meister works at the cutting edge of HR tech and is a major HR thought leader in the space.
+She maintains a vision of the direction that human resources is headed in.
 She promotes artificial intelligence as the source of solutions that make management more responsive to employee needs.
 When workers perceive the HR department as being their ally, performance will improve throughout the organization.
 Meister points out that some 75 percent of workplaces will use chatbots for some part of their HR solutions by 2020, and she notes that this technology will help HR leaders to create an employee experience "that mirrors their best customer service experience."

 "The best jobs turn coworkers into friends."

 In a blog entry about the recent tax cut, Ruettiman writes about how this infusion of cash offers companies an opportunity to invest in social recognition.
 "I'd spend the money on a strategy that shores up your culture," she advises, and then goes on to point out that "social recognition is a proven management practice that unlocks the full potential of people by providing purpose, meaning, and appreciation for the work they do every day."